LavanyaSama/Rotordynamics/README.md

+# Torsional and transverse vibrational analysis of Rotors using FEM and TMM:
-# Finding torsional natural frequencies, modes and plotting mode shapes of
+## 1.The project includes matlab code for finding torsional natural frequencies and plotting mode shapes of a continuous shaft of following conditions using Finite Element Method:
-## 1. continuous shaft
-i) Fixed - Free boundary condition ii) Fixed - Fixed boundary condition
-## 2.
-i) Cantilever shaft with disc at free end ii) Fixed - Fixed shaft with a disc at midspan
+i) Fixed - Free boundary condition ii) Fixed - Fixed boundary condition iii) Cantilever shaft with disc at free end iv) Fixed - Fixed shaft with a disc at midspan